 Replacement windows can cost a lot.

-All-new vinyl windows for an average 2,450-square-foot house run about $19,000, according to the "Remodeling Impact Report" from the National Association of REALTORS®.
+All-new vinyl windows run about $30,000, according to the "Remodeling Impact Report" from the National Association of REALTORS®.

 Still, think long and hard before committing to new windows.
 In most cases, you can get the same energy savings by investing $1,000 or so in insulation, sealing air leaks, and repairing your windows instead of replacing.